Aeroluna/LunaCoopMod/README.md

 Scanner Sweeps should help Cyclones keep their Lock On active and provide detection without having to rely on the slow Science Vessels.
 Additionally, Calldown: Extra Supplies to help with the constant supply blocks on Swann.

 - Added the ability to morph Planetary Fortresses.
-  - Changed Swann level 3 perk to upgrade Planetary Fortresses to Big Berthas, increasing damage and splash range.
+  - Swann level 3 perk additionally upgrades Planetary Fortresses to Big Berthas, increasing damage and splash range.
   - Planetaries are considered turrets for all turret upgrades.

 An iconic defensive Terran structure for the defensive Terran commander.

-- Changed Defense Matrix to no longer require research.
+- Reworked Defense Matrix to no longer require research.

 https://www.maguro.one/2017/10/upgrades-in-co-op.html